warroyo/tkgs-proxy-inject/README.md

 # TKGs Proxy Injector

-This can be used to add a proxy and/or a ca cert to guest clusters automatically.
-This will run as a native pod in the supervsior cluster and continously ssh out to the guest cluster nodes and make sure they have a proxy configured.
+This can be used to add a proxy and/or a CA cert to guest clusters automatically.
+This will run as a native pod in the supervsior cluster and continously ssh out to the guest cluster nodes and make sure they have the proxy and cert configured.
 This will run on a per namespace basis due to some limitiations with the default firewall rules applied between namespaces with NSX-T. This also leverages the `docker-registry` running in the supervisor cluster to store the `proxy-inject` docker image to reduce external dependencies on internal regsitries existing.

 ## Usage